 350BK has a 12-member Steering Committee that meets monthly.
 Members of the Steering Committee are either leaders of a current campaigns or working groups.
 The Steering Committee makes all decisions democratically by building consensus.

-Some workgroups handle our ongoing needs such as art, administration and fundraising and others are based around issues such as the campaign for a Green New Deal or the Cut the Chase campaign.
-We organize campaigns based on what we perceive as the best opportunities to end the use of fossil fuels and a just transition to a sustainable future.
+Some workgroups handle our ongoing needs, such as the media team, and others are based around issues such as passing a “polluter pays” fee and divesting from fossil fuels.
+We organize campaigns based on what we perceive as the best opportunities to end the use of fossil fuels and promote a just transition to a sustainable future.

 350Brooklyn is financially independent and relies on individual donations.
 Although we are not a 501(c)3 not-for-profit organization, we are under the fiscal sponsorship of the non-profit group SocialGood.
 Donations made to 350Brooklyn through SocialGood are tax-deductible.